 Shining a light on equity and access concerns through data reporting.
 The Every Student Succeeds Act requires additional reporting on school-level expenditures and access to effective educators that will provide districts with valuable information and comparisons about how they allocate resources to their lowest performing students and schools.

 Building technological capacity and infrastructure.
 The Every Student Succeeds Act funds will supplement existing state efforts to bridge the digital divide that exists among schools across the Commonwealth and expand access to high-quality digital learning opportunities, particularly for students in rural, remote, and underserved areas.
-We will also continue to implement the Schools Interoperability Framework to streamline and automate data reporting for districts.
+In particular, the Office of Educational Technology (OET) directly assisted districts in providing pandemic-related remote and hybrid instruction.
+OET was charged with ensuring all schools were equipped with 1:1 learning devices for students, sufficient internet access in and outside of school buildings, guidance on recommended and required practices, and professional development opportunities.

-Supporting high-quality professional development for educators to personalize learning and improve academic achievement through technology.
-Through a public-private partnership, we will catalyze personalized learning in the Commonwealth to better prepare students for their future.
-Among other activities, the partnership will help schools pilot projects that allow students to progress through the curriculum based on demonstrated competency on the expectations set forth in the curriculum frameworks.
+Following the transition from remote and hybrid learning, OET has since supported, and continues to support, schools and districts to transition from pandemic-related uses of technology to more strategic, sustainable, and equitable ways to integrate technology in service of students and school communities.
+The office issues grants, coordinates professional learning programming, publishes guidance and resources, and provides targeted assistance and support, all of which are prioritized for schools and districts identified as requiring assistance through the state’s accountability system.

-Updating and improving our Edwin Analytics tools.
-Edwin Analytics is the secure system by which the state provides data reports to districts and schools.
-We will update the Edwin Analytics reports to report on data from the state’s next-generation MCAS test and will continue to add to the bank of reports available to help districts better understand their student-level data.
-We will also add and update reports for educator preparation programs to strengthen their support of aspiring teachers and administrators.
+Updating and improving our data reporting tools.
+DESE continues to improve its data reporting systems to make them more dynamic and user-friendly.
+Edwin Analytics.
+We have updated Edwin Analytics, which is the secure system by which the state provides data reports to districts and schools, to report on data from the state’s next-generation MCAS test and will continue to add to the bank of reports available to help districts better understand their student-level data.

 Success after high school